nancopeland/old-portfolio-site/_posts/2019-01-13-slate-podcasts.markdown

 	</div>
 </div>

-After deciding on wireframes, I needed to design the pages in a way that felt consistent w/ the [new site design](https://slate.com/briefing/2018/01/why-we-redesigned-slate.html){:target="_blank"} but also made sense within the podcast project.
+After deciding on wireframes, I needed to design the pages in a way that felt consistent with the [new site design](https://slate.com/briefing/2018/01/why-we-redesigned-slate.html){:target="_blank"} but also made sense within the podcast project.

+While designing the podcast pages, I was forced to consider how podcasts fit into the site's information architecture.
+Each podcast fits under a section (ex.
+[News & Politics](https://slate.com/news-and-politics){:target="_blank"}, [Culture](https://slate.com/culture){:target="_blank"}, etc.) so they're not on the same level as sections but they aren't exactly rubrics (ex.
+[Jurisprudence](https://slate.com/news-and-politics/jurisprudence){:target="_blank"}, [Movies](https://slate.com/culture/movies){:target="_blank"}, etc.) either.
+How could the design reflect this in a clearer way?

+Another thing I had to consider were components because Slate's CMS [Clay](https://clay.nymag.com/){:target="_blank"} is built with components.
+At first the components structure seemed limiting but I ended up really liking this setup because it reuses dev work and makes the experience consistent.

-I ended up using a lot of the same components on each page ([Slate's CMS Clay](https://clay.nymag.com/){:target="_blank"} is built with components) so the experience was consistent and also to reuse dev work.
-The Slate Plus and "Need Help?" components are on all three pages while the "How to Listen & Subscribe" component is on both the show and episode pages.
+The Slate Plus and "Need Help?" components are used on all three pages while the "How to Listen & Subscribe" component is on both the show and episode pages.

 <div class="img-flex-wrapper">
 	<div class="img-flex-33">